 You can populate this as follows:

-- In the ‘Name’ field, select the orientation of the headers.
+Step 3: In the Name field, select the orientation of the headers.

-- In the ‘Where’ field, specify any filter you want to be applied to the data being imported.
+Step 4: In the Where field, specify any filter you want to be applied to the data being imported.

-- In ‘Variable’, specify your preferred object name for the results (the default is ‘ExcelData’).
+Step 5: In Variable, specify your preferred object name for the results (the default is ExcelData).

-Here is an example Excel sheet with the corresponding Parameter Value Source parameters populated below:
+Here is an example Excel spreadsheet with the corresponding Parameter Value Source parameters populated below.

-Once you have read the Data from the Excel sheet, you need to use it in your Test Case.
-This is typically done using a For Each or While API, to loop through multiple rows, and a Create Test Step to create the data at the API level.
+Once you have read the data from the Excel sheet, you need to use it in your test case.
+This is typically done using a For Each or While test step, to loop through multiple rows and a create a test step to create the data.

-- Use the Variable picker to access the fields in the ‘ExcelData’ object.
+Step 1: Use Content Assist to access the fields in the SourceData object.

-- Specify the list Name (e.g. ‘ExcelData’) and the Value Name in the For Each API.
+Step 2: Specify the list Name (e.g. SourceData) and the Value Name in the For Each test step.
 (The Value Name is the name for the current iteration.)

-- Use the full stop to access the column headings:
+Step 3: Use the full stop to access the column headings.